vladikoff/chromeos-apk/archon.md

 ### Windows 32-bit NACL issues

 There is a bug in Windows NACL that prevents applications from running (Issue [#38](https://github.com/vladikoff/chromeos-apk/issues/38)).
-You need to patch `runnable-ld.so-bk`:
+You need to patch `runnable-ld.so-bk` using a Python script:
 ```
 import os
 filename = 'runnable-ld.so-bk'